2025 Updates

 The carbon budget makes it clear just how much needs to be done to meet Edmonton’s emission targets.
 Without further action, our updated forecasts show that we’ll deplete both our corporate and community carbon budgets by 2032 and 2036 respectively.

-The carbon budget highlights that climate change is a collective problem that will take collective action.
+The carbon budget highlights that climate change is a collective problem that needs collective action.
 The City is actively working to reduce emissions (including investing more than $376 million in services and construction projects in the 2023-2026 budget that will support these efforts), but to be carbon neutral by 2050, it will take a much larger collective effort, including collaboration and support from other orders of government, private investment and the actions of all Edmontonians.

 What has the City already done to reduce carbon emissions?

-The 2023-2026 budget includes over $372 million in new funding for services and construction projects that will support the City’s energy transition efforts.
+The 2023-2026 budget includes over $376 million in new funding for services and construction projects that will support the City’s energy transition efforts.
 This includes $100 million for the Active Transportation Infrastructure Plan, $53 million for energy retrofits of City facilities, $34.5 million for development of district energy networks, $11 million for an emissions-neutral fleet and $6.5 million for natural areas acquisition.

 We’re also integrating carbon into our budgeting process, so Council can weigh both the carbon and financial impacts of financial decisions.
 We’re one of the first cities in North America to do a carbon budget like this.
 The Carbon Budget makes it clear that further action is needed to achieve community and corporate carbon emissions targets.